robertwenquan/nyu-course-assignment/app-security/password-manager/README.md

  * Clear understanding of crypto engineering – 10 pts
    * I think so.
 I used encrypt then hash
  * Crypto implemented properly – 25 pts
    * I think so.
-The Crypto library in Python is pretty straight-forward to use
+The pycrypto library in Python is pretty straight-forward to use
  * ECB, CTR, and CBC block ciphers supported – 20 pts
    * Yes.
 All three modes are supported.
  * Satisfactory answers to homework questions – 20 pts